dushoff/phenHet/JR_NegBinom_Result.md

 ## 2. Jonathan-Richard result (Zhao1)

 This result is not really situated inside this framework, although it was inspired by it.
-If we imagine that both the number of susceptibles and their mean susceptibility are shaped by a uniform probability of transmission on each edge, then we can solve for each of them in terms of this probability, and consider the relationship between number of susceptibles and total susceptibility of the population as a possible functional form for phenomenological heterogeneity.
+If we imagine that both the number of susceptible and their mean susceptibility are shaped by a uniform probability of transmission on each edge, then we can solve for each of them in terms of this probability, and consider the relationship between number of susceptible and total susceptibility of the population as a possible functional form for phenomenological heterogeneity.

 Consider the effective "incidence" term using $$\rho=\frac{\mathcal{R}_{\text{eff}}}{\mathcal{R}_0}$$ Follow JD's idea: $$\rho=\frac{\mathcal{R}_{\text{eff}}}{\mathcal{R}_0}=\frac{\sigma_{\phi}}{\sigma_0}$$